andrewrnoel87/andrewrnoel87.github.io/_posts/2023-09-18-sixthpost.markdown

 ---
 Today I covered Slices from the [programmingexpert.io][course-site] course.

+""""""

+Slices provide a new subset of a collection(i.e., list, string, tuple, etc.).
+Slices use the following format... collection[start:stop:step].
+Negative indexing can be used and the stop point is not included. [:] will make a copy of the collection. [::-1] is a shortcut for reversing the collection.

 """The Slice Exercise"""

 Modify the w, x, y, and z variables such that the program outputs [8, 6, 4].